 In addition to performing as a solo concert artist, Luther Enloe is active as a soloist and chamber musician with numerous ensembles.
 Recent collaborative performances include Joaquin Rodrigo’s Fantasía para un gentilhombre with the Georgia State University Symphony Orchestra, Rodrigo’s Concierto de Aranjuez with the Atlanta Philharmonic Orchestra, the U.S. premiere of Enjott Schneider’s oratorio Klange des Lichts with the Vega String Quartet and the Glenn Chancel Choir at Emory University, as well as premieres with Atlanta’s new music ensembles Bent Frequency, and neoPhonia.
 Television broadcasts of Luther Enloe’s solo and chamber performances are frequently featured in Atlanta on Georgia Public Broadcasting’s Knowledge Channel.

-A dedicated teacher, Luther Enloe holds the positions of Part-Time Instructor of Guitar at Georgia State University and Artist Affiliate in Guitar at Emory University.
+A dedicated teacher, Luther Enloe holds the positions of Instructor of Guitar at Georgia State University and Artist Affiliate in Guitar at Emory University.
 He is an active adjudicator and clinician, having appeared at numerous festivals and conferences across the United States, including the ASTA National Conference, the Columbus State University Guitar Symposium and International Guitar Competition, the University of Louisville Guitar Festival and Competition, the GMEA In-Service Conference, GMTA Spring Auditions, and the North Georgia Guitar Summit, among others.
-Students from Luther Enloe’s studio were prizewinners in the 2013 International Home of the Legends Thumbpicking Competition in Muhlenberg, Kentucky, and the Finger-Style Guitar Division of the 2013 Georgia State Fair Fiddlers’ Convention Competition.
-Since 2012, he has served as the first Guitar Chair for the Georgia Music Educators Association.
-Additionally, he serves as a board member to the ASTA Guitar-in-the-Schools Taskforce, on the Atlanta Guitar Guild, and is in print as a guitar materials reviewer for the American String Teacher Journal.
+Students from Luther Enloe’s studio were prizewinners in the 2018 Austin Classical Guitar Ensemble Composition Competition, the 2013 International Home of the Legends Thumbpicking Competition in Muhlenberg, Kentucky, and the Finger-Style Guitar Division of the 2013 Georgia State Fair Fiddlers’ Convention Competition.
+From 2012 to 2017, he served as the first Guitar Chair for the Georgia Music Educators Association.
+Additionally, he has served as a board member to the ASTA Guitar-in-the-Schools Taskforce, and presently serves on the boards of the Atlanta Guitar Guild.
+In print, he has appeared as a guitar materials reviewer for the American String Teacher Journal.
 He lives in Lawrenceville, Georgia, with his wife, Victoria, their son, Cole, and daughter, Lillian.